gaurab1/Vigilis/README.md

-# Audio Call Recorder
+# Vigilis

-A simple desktop application allowing audio calls, recording, transcribing and storing them for later use.
+A fraud-protected desktop application allowing users to stay secure during audio calls, text messages, and web browsing.

 ## Features
-- Send or Receive calls to/from your Twilio phone number
+- Send or Receive calls to/from your Twilio phone number, with active transcription
-- Realtime transcription of the call
 - Save recordings in WAV format, and transcripts in a .txt file
 - Chat with people in a secure manner!